zhutoutoutousan/A-study-note-as-a-beginner/software/_log/log-SW_AWS.md

 ## 2021/8/27- General Learning - Phase 1: Osmosis, Image construction, Initial intuition establishment
 - This is context-oriented way to learn.
 If used for attestations, only allocate 20% of your time and energy, and can be only triggered by exam needs
 ### Toddler learning to speak
-- Compute Services
+- Building blocks
-  - AWS Lamda
+  - AWS Lamda Function
   - AWS Lightsail
   - AWS Outposts
   - AWS EC2
     - Instance Type
       - RDS instance
+- App Service
+  - AWS EB
 - Database
   - AWS Simple Query Service
   - AWS DynamoDB